 The components of the front suspension are an L-shaped lower control arm, an upper control arm, a coil-over shock absorber, a stabilizer bar and a performance rod.
-The engineering team also specified the use of a new aluminum shock tower bar to complement the 24 mm stabilizer bar that is equipped with ball joints instead of rubber bushings.
+The engineering team also specified the use of an aluminum shock tower bar to complement the 24 mm stabilizer bar that is equipped with ball joints instead of rubber bushings.
 The lightweight aluminum tower bar ties together the tops of the front damper housings.
-The performance rod is designed to act as an A-arm cross brace to enhance handling and precision and stiffen the front lower subframe.
-The tower bar and performance rod are designed to enhance rigidity and contribute to suspension precision.
+The performance rod is designed to act as an A-arm cross brace to stiffen the front lower subframe.
+The tower bar and performance rod are designed to enhance the rigidity of the suspension system to maximize handling and suspension precision.

 The front suspension uses coil over, gas-pressurized damper assemblies fitted with the Honda Progressive Valve (HPV) unit for progressive damping action.
 The spring and damping rates have been greatly increased to improve performance handling.
 Front spring rate has been increased by 22 percent, with a 115 percent increase in compression damping, and a 70 percent increase in rebound damping.
 Additionally, the damper mounting bushing stiffness has been increased five-fold.